bevy_ecs::system

 pub fn spawn_empty(&mut self) -> EntityCommands<'_>

-Pushes a Command to the queue for creating a new empty Entity, and returns its corresponding EntityCommands.
+Spawns a new empty Entity and returns its corresponding EntityCommands.

 §Example